Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Polar curve splits into conic and straight line

+$\bullet$ {\it Polar conic plane cuts the Darboux quadric, elliptic pencil}.
 We normalize the conic plane to $X=0$.
 Then by Proposition \ref{geometryconic} the point $[1:0:0:0]$ lies on the polar line.
 The polar line, being elliptic, meets the plane $X=0$ at a point $p$ outside the unit circle.
 M\" obius transformations, preserving the plane $X=0$, are generated by rotations around $X$-axis and the boosts $B_y$ and $B_z$.
 Using these transformations, we send the point $p$ to $[0:1:0:0:0]$.
-Now the polar line is $U=Z=0$ and the conics $c_r$ have equations in the affine coordinates.
-If the polar conic coincides with one of these conics then $r$ is real and positive and we get Type 5.
+Now the polar line is $U=Z=0$ and the conics $c_r$ have equations \smash{$ z^2+\frac{ y^2}{r}=1 $} in the affine coordinates.
+If the polar conic coincides with one of these conics, then $r$ is real and we get Type 5.

-Othervise, by the second claim of Proposition \ref{geometryconic}, the lines $l_r$ meet at some point $p_0\in c_p$.
-If $p_0=(0,y_0,z_0)$ is finite, a line of the pencil of lines $z=z_0+k(y - y_0)$ with vertex at $p_0$ is tangent to the conic $c_r$ with Thus the points, where the lines $l_r$ touch $c_r$, are parametrized by $k$ via
+Otherwise, by the second claim of Proposition \ref{geometryconic}, the lines $l_r$ meet at some point $p_0\in c_p$.
+If $p_0=(0,y_0,z_0)$ is finite, a line of the pencil of lines $z=z_0+k(y - y_0)$ with vertex at $p_0$ is tangent to the conic $c_r$ with